Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 </script>
 ```

 At this point you should already be able to run the app and see that you can login successfully with the SDK.
 Because the Nexmo Client uses IndexedDB for it's sync mechanism, we suggest you don't serve `index.html` using the `file://` protocol.
 That corrupts the IndexedDB for any other users and makes the SDK behave inconsistently.
-You can use any HTTP server, like `http-server`:
+You can use any HTTP server, like `http-server`.
+If you want to install it from NPM and then run it with cache disabled, here are the terminal commands:

 ```bash
 $ npm install -g http-server